Decisions around ending the breeding season

 The primary reason for shortening the breeding season is to tighten up the following calving season.
 This is to increase profitability and simplify work load during the coming year.
 Herds with a very spread out calving pattern generally can’t afford not to milk over the coming winter.

 Such patterns are higher cost and lower profit systems of milk production.
-Dairy specialists George Ramsbottom and Joe Patton in a series of videos have information on the economics and advice on the steps to take to correct the calving pattern.
+George Ramsbottom, Teagasc Dairy Specialist and Joe Patton, Teagasc Nutritionist in a series of videos have information on the economics and advice on the steps to take to correct the calving pattern.

 Nationally an average of 389,000 cows or just over one quarter of ‘spring calving’ dairy cows calved between April and June in 2019 and 2020.
 Teagasc’s target is that only 10% of spring calving cows should calve in the period – and those should calve in the month of April not in May and June.
 The reason for this is to maximise the proportion of grazed grass in the cow’s diet.
 For this to happen, February calving is the best month.